ZONESTAR3D/Upgrade-kit-guide/HOTEND/FAQ_M4E4.md

 :pushpin: The slicing software that supports multiple extruder printers has an **"Wipe Tower(Prime Tower)"** option.
 Because when the printer switches from one extruder to another, it often needs to first clean the fine threads of the previous color in the hot end.
 After turning on the erase tower option, the slicing software can generate an "additional" print in the gcode file to clean up any remaining filaments in the hot end.
   - **For the E4 hotend**, the required volume of the wire tower is relatively small.
   - **For the M4 hotend**, the required volume of the wire tower is relatively big.
+- **Tool change G-code**
+  - **For the E4 hotend**, when switching the extruder, it is necessary to pull out the previous color filament from the hotend and then load the next color filament to the hotend.
+Therefore, Tool Change Gcode needs to be set to achieve this operation.
+For deltails, please refer to [**Tool change G-code for E4 hotend**](https://github.com/ZONESTAR3D/Slicing-Guide/blob/master/PrusaSlicer/Custom_Gcode.md#tool-change-g-code).
+  - **For the M4 hotend**, it doesn't need **Tool change G-code**.

 -----
 ## How to switch between M4 hotend and E4 hotend